What is Speech Therapy?

 Speech Therapists also work with adults.
 Adult Speech and Language Therapy many times takes place after an accident or an injury leaves the adult with decreased ability to think or communicate.
 This can be the product of a Stroke, which can lead to Aphasia, a neurodegenerative disease such as ALS or Alzheimer’s Disease or an acquired motor speech problem that impacts an adult’s ability to make sounds properly.
 Adults and children can suffer from a Traumatic Brain Injury and benefit from intensive Speech Therapy to improve their ability to think and communicate.

 Speech Therapy at Leigh Brain & Spine involves more than a traditional therapy approach of performing exercises to strengthen the weak skill.
-The brain-based approach assesses brain functioning using qEEG Brain Mapping and then works to correct the improper functioning of the brain to reduce symptoms through Neurofeedback Therapy.
+The brain-based approach includes assessment by Dr. Cosmas Leigh, D.C., using qEEG Brain Mapping to view brain performance patterns and then works to correct the improper functioning of the brain to reduce symptoms through Neurofeedback Therapy.

 What Do They Do in Speech Therapy?